Indiana University School of Medicine: The Flexner Report

-Early facilities
+Early and current facilities

-In its early years in Indianapolis, IUSM used the former State College of Physicians and Surgeons facilities (also the former Central College of Physicians and Surgeons facilities), erected in 1902 and located at the corner of Market Street and Senate Avenue.
-After the consolidation of IUSM with the State College of Physicians and Surgeons and the Purdue School of Medicine in 1908, the medical school used the former Purdue school facilities (which were the former Medical College of Indiana's facilities) for about ten years while it secured financing to construct new medical school buildings.
-Several of the medical school's early buildings in Indianapolis were erected in the 1910s and 1920s on property that would eventually become the site of the IU Medical Center on the present-day IUPUI campus.
+In its early years in Indianapolis, IUSM utilized the SCPS facilities (themselves the former CCPS facilities), erected in 1902 and located at the corner of Market Street and Senate Avenue.
+After the consolidation of IUSM with the SCPS and the Purdue School of Medicine in 1908, the medical school used the former Purdue School of Medicine facilities (which were the former MCI's facilities) for about ten years while it secured financing to construct new medical school buildings.
+Several of the medical school's early buildings in Indianapolis were erected in the 1910s and 1920s on property that would eventually become the site of the IU Medical Center on the present-day IU Indianapolis campus.

 In February 1912, IU acquired property on West Michigan Street, near the Indianapolis City Hospital (the modern-day Sidney & Lois Eskenazi Hospital), to erect the Robert W. Long Hospital.
 Construction on the new teaching hospital began in 1912.
 Although its cornerstone was laid on November 1, 1912, the Great Flood of 1913 delayed the building's opening until 1914.
 Long Hospital was dedicated on June 15, 1914, and admitted its first patients the following day.
+Also planned with the opening of Long Hospital was the creation of the IU Training School for Nurses.
+Originally a part of IUSM, it became its own school (the IU School of Nursing) in 1956.
 Emerson Hall, another early medical school building, was constructed about 200 ft northeast of Long Hospital and completed in the fall of 1919 at a cost of $257,699.
-Long Hospital remained in operation until 1970 when it was replaced by University Hospital.
+Long Hospital was considered for demolition in the 1950s and was ultimately replaced by University Hospital in 1970; the building remains in service to IU Health and IUSM as Long Hall.